Yvonne "Jeanne" Elizabeth deGourville Davy

 After coming to the U.S. Yvonne continued to teach piano privately and became a freelance writer.
 She authored twelve books about life in Africa and about famous personalities, including Emily Dunning Berringer (women's rights pioneer), Martin Luther's wife, Katherina, and Roger Williams (Puritan religious leader in the U.S.).
 She wrote numerous articles for primary church publications, including The Youth's Instructor, the Review and Herald, World Mission Report, and others, including SDA union conference magazines.

-Davy also became known as "The Camp Meeting Storyteller" to hundreds of young people in the primary and junior divisions at camp meetings in Gladstone, Oregon, from 1967 until 1987, a year before her death.
-The Davys were residing in White Salmon, Washington, when she died at age 76.
+Davy became known as "The Camp Meeting Storyteller" to hundreds of young people in the primary and junior divisions at camp meetings in Gladstone, Oregon, from 1967 until 1987, a year before her death.
+The Davys were residing in White Salmon, Washington, when she died on December 1, 1988, at age 76.

 Sources: Southern African Division Outlook, 1 November 1931; 15 October 1935, 3; 15 March 1958, 11; North Pacific Union Conference Gleaner, 2 January 1967, 3; 16 August 1971, 17; 4 September 1978, 18; 17 April 1985, 28 (obituary); New York Passenger Manifest, 7 September 1951; Review and Herald, 25 May 1989 (Obituary); 25 March 2000, 38 (Arthur Davy obituary); Numerous article listings in SDA magazine Archives and advertisements for her books in The Youth's Instructor. and other magazines.